Club: none | Opening: 2003 | Capacity: 30,305 seats

-The stadium was previously home to both Farense and Louletano, which are currently playing in the lower leagues.
-As a result both have chosen to play most of their home matches in smaller local stadiums, using the Estádio Algarve only for important matches.
+The stadium was previously home to both Farense and Louletano, but as these both failed to attract decent attendances playing in the lower divisions, they chose to play most of their home matches in smaller local stadiums, using Estadio Algarve only for important matches.

 Estádio Algarve is located about 8 kilometres north of the city of Faro, about halfway between Faro and Loulé.